 A Problem Arises in a Story

-Investigate, Formulate, Argue
+Investigate, Analyze, Connect, Formulate, Argue

 Infinite Range of Stories and Problems

-Each argument in support of a point of view is constructed on the platform's Argue Pad™ using facts obtained through investigation of the scenes and inferences derived from analysis and reasoning.
-The combined actions of investigating scenes, analyzing information, positing points of view, and constructing arguments all serve to develop and exercise the learner’s critical thinking and creative problem solving skills.
-The explicit act of constructing well-reasoned fact-based arguments to support points of view calls upon the myriad of essential skills, and as such, the argument construction process on the findingQED ArguePad is illuminating and developmental.
-It is also quite useful for helping to diagnose skills deficiencies to the benefit of the learner.
+Each argument in support of a solution perspective is constructed on the platform's innovative Argue Pad™.
+By identifying relevant facts obtained through investigating the scenes, interpreting and analyzing, making connections, judging and assessing, reflecting, deriving inferences, specifying solution perspectives and constructing arguments to support perspectives, the learner will develop and exercise their higher-order thinking skills.
+The explicit act of constructing well-reasoned fact-based arguments to support perspectives calls upon the myriad of essential higher-order thinking skills.
+As such, the argument construction process on the findingQED ArguePad™ is illuminating and developmental.
+It is also quite useful for diagnosing skills deficiencies, benefitting the learner.

-Automated Feedback & Assessment
+Feedback & Assessment: Introduction